 Embedded payments integrate payment services directly into a non-financial business's software or app.
 They allow customers to pay without leaving the platform.

-Embedded payments become a new norm in our lives, with a wide range of use cases.
+Embedded payments have become a new norm in our lives, with a wide range of use cases.
 For example, the Starbucks mobile application allows customers to pay for their coffee and food while gathering loyalty rewards.
 Ride-hailing services such as Uber and Lyft also allow customers to link their cards and automatically pay for rides through the app.

 A report from IDC predicted that by 2030, 74% of digital consumer payments will be conducted via nonfinancial institutions with embedded payments.
 Banks will no longer dominate payments as they have done before.